ddiwu/CAM/README.md

 ```

 ### **Run in Hardware Mode (Optional):**
-You can also run the example in hw mode to observe the waveform.
+You can also run the example in hw mode.
 Follow the same steps as above but replace hw_emu with hw during the compilation and execution.

 ---